zephyrproject-rtos/zephyr/doc/connectivity/bluetooth/api/mesh/dfu_srv.rst

 When the transfer applies to the mesh application itself, the device might have to reboot as part of the swap.
 This restart can be performed from inside the apply callback, or done asynchronously.
-After booting up with the new firmware, the firmware image table should be updated before the Bluetooth mesh subsystem is started.
+After booting up with the new firmware, the firmware image table should be updated before the Bluetooth Mesh subsystem is started.

 The Distributor will read out the firmware image table to confirm that the transfer was successfully applied.
 If the metadata check indicated that the device would become unprovisioned, the Target node